 It’s not recommended for pregnant and nursing women and it may interact with other medications.
 If you’re new to CBD, has liver complications or are already taking other drugs, seek professional assistance to determine if this substance is right for you.

 The biggest risk right now is how unregulated the CBD industry is.
-The federal government has failed to set a standard for these products.
+The federal government has not set a standard for these products yet.
 About 70% of the items out there are mislabeled or contaminated.
 There are products containing too much, too little or no CBD at all.
 Other products has been found with illicit amounts of THC, heavy metals, pesticides and even “spice”—a street synthetic drug.

 Don’t buy products from unknown companies.
 Do a little research and find reliable brands that sell thoroughly vetted CBD.
 Make sure that all products you intend to buy were tested by a third-party lab before adding them to your cart.